Alderney Sea Kayaking

 Following a Jersey Kayak Adventures exploratory sea kayaking weekend on Alderney in 2011 another trip has been scheduled.

-Price: To be confirmed for 2013, includes guide, sit-on-top or sit-inside sea kayak and all equipment.
+Price: To be confirmed, includes guide, sit-on-top or sit-inside sea kayak and all equipment.

 Clients are responsible for arranging flights and accommodation on Alderney.